Observation of a Transition Between Dynamical Phases in a Quantum Degenerate Fermi Gas

-The spin-spin interactions are proportional to the $s$-wave scattering length $a$ of the colliding atoms, which can be tuned via a Feshbach resonance \cite{RevModPhys2010}.
-This can be seen by factoring $J_{ij}$ as $U \mathcal{J}_{ij}$, where $U=4\pi a \sqrt{m \omega_x \omega_y \omega_z /\hbar }$ sets an overall scale, and ${\mathcal J}_{ij}$ is a mode-dependent coupling factor proportional to the density-density overlap of the single-particle eigenmodes of the $i$th and $j$th particles.
-Due to the extended nature of the motional wave functions, the $\mathcal J_{ij}$ are long-ranged, $\sim 1/\sqrt{|n_i - n_j|}$ in each direction.
-The DPT is observed in a weak-scattering regime (near the zero-crossing field $B_\mathrm{zc}=20.907(1)$\,mT at which $a=0$, see SM), where atoms remain frozen in their initial modes, and dynamics involve only spin degrees of freedom \cite{Du:2008de}.
-Similar treatments of fermionic systems using a spin model have been employed successfully in strontium optical lattice clocks \cite{Martin:2013kl,Zhang2014,Rey2014,Swallows:2010er,2018bromley} in the microkelvin regime with $N \lesssim 50$.
-Here we instead employ macroscopic ultracold samples of $N \simeq 3\times 10^4$ alkali atoms in the nanokelvin regime.
+Interactions are proportional to the s-wave scattering length $a$ of the colliding atoms, which are tuned by a magnetic Feshbach resonance near \SI{20}{\milli\tesla} \cite{RevModPhys2010}.
+We factor $J_{ij}$ as $U \mathcal{J}_{ij}$, where $U=4\pi a \sqrt{m \omega_x \omega_y \omega_z /\hbar }$ sets an overall scale, and ${\mathcal J}_{ij}$ is a mode-dependent coupling factor proportional to the density-density overlap of the single-particle eigenmodes of the $i$th and $j$th particles (see Supplementary Materials).
+Due to the extended nature of the motional wave functions, the $\mathcal J_{ij}$ are long-ranged, $\sim 1/\sqrt{|n_i^p - n_j^p|}$ in each direction $p=x,y,z$.
+The TDP is observed in a weak-scattering regime, where atoms remain frozen in their initial modes, and dynamics involve only spin degrees of freedom \cite{Piechon:2009cr,Natu:2009gt,Du:2009hm}.
+For these experiments, we needed to improve by an order of magnitude the accuracy to which the zero-crossing field $B_\mathrm{zc}$ (at which $a=0$) was known; data used to determine $B_\mathrm{zc}=20.907(1)$\,mT are presented in the Supplementary Material.